BradleyCodeU/bradleycodeu.github.io/_apcsa/ch2usingobjects/ch2substring.md

 1. Pig Latin.
 For example, if the user input "Justin" it becomes "Ustin-jay" and if the user input "bradley" it becomes "Adley-bray".
 Use the String class substring method, the String toUpperCase method, the String toLowerCase method, and the static findFirstVowel(inputWord) method. <ins>Print the result</ins>

 1. Generate a username using the first letter (converted to lowercase), the last letter (converted to uppercase), and a random three-digit number from 100 to 999.
 For example, if the user input "Justin" it might generate "jN371" or "jN784" or "jN196".
-Use the String length method and substring to get the last letter.
+Use the String length and substring to get the last letter.
 You will need to construct a Random object and use the nextInt() method. <ins>Print the result</ins>